Targeted Lung Health Checks

 Your lung health check CT scan

-Not everyone is offered a CT scan.
+Not everyone who has a lung health check will need to have a CT scan.
 You’ll only be offered a CT scan if your consultation suggests you could be at a higher risk of developing lung cancer in the future.

 If you need a CT scan, it could be on the same day or you may need a follow up appointment to have it on another day.